milafrerichs/new-mila-frerichs/content/newsletter/2019-09-01-weekly-notes.md

 ## FOSS4G (UK)

-The global FOSS4G conference just ended on Friday and my twitter feed was full of it.
+The global FOSS4G conference ended last Friday and my twitter feed was full of it.
 Very interesting things, need to watch a few of those videos.
 I'm sad that I missed the global version of the conference this year.
 But I attended the North American version earlier this year, will attend the UK version later this month and likely head down to New Zealand for the Oceania version.

 ## Mercator, again